Ep.81: Non-Toxic Environments with Andrew Pace

 Robyn: Interesting.
-I think my whole life I’m really sensitive to smells, but not in the sense I don’t feel like I get sick, but I literally right now I have a close friend that I’ve been trying to think how to have the conversation, “Could you please stop wearing that perfume when we go out?”
+I think my whole life I’m really sensitive to smells — in the sense I feel like I get sick — and right now I have a close friend that I’ve been trying to think how to have the conversation, “Could you please stop wearing that perfume when we go out?”

 Andrew: Oh, yeah.